gopidesupavan/airflow/docs/apache-airflow/howto/operator/bash.rst

 BashOperator
 ============

-Use the :class:`~airflow.operators.bash.BashOperator` to execute commands in a `Bash <https://www.gnu.org/software/bash/>`__ shell.
+Use the :class:`~airflow.providers.standard.core.operators.bash.BashOperator` to execute commands in a `Bash <https://www.gnu.org/software/bash/>`__ shell.
 The Bash command or script to execute is determined by: